20 Special Ways to Ask ‘How Was Your Day?’

 Most people spend their days apart from the people they love and care about—spouses go to their respective jobs, and kids go to school.

-When everyone is finally back home, the most straightforward question to get a conversation started seems to be, “How was your day?”
+When everyone is finally back home, the most straightforward question to start a conversation seems to be, “How was your day?”

 Think about the answer we receive to that question, though.